lukeai-tan/nanban-requiem-orbital/README.md

 ## User Stories

-- As a player who wants a challenge in a tower defence game, I want to be able to face progressively harder waves of enemies while managing limited resources.
+- As a strategic player, I can deploy both melee and ranged towers with unique abilities so that I can experiment with different combinations and adapt to enemy types.
-- As a player who wants to experience a visually appealing game, I want to see enhanced graphics and animations for towers, enemies, and projectiles that make the gameplay more immersive.
+- As a player who values immersion, I can see detailed animations and visual effects for towers, enemies, and projectiles so that the gameplay feels more dynamic and engaging.
+- As a challenge-seeking player, I can face waves of increasingly powerful enemies while managing limited resources, encouraging me to think critically and weigh the priorities of different choices.
+- As a creative player, I can interact with the terrain/environment so that I can influence the battlefield and come up with unique strategies.

 ## Architecture